adlnet/xAPI-Spec/xAPI.md

 <a name="introduction-partone"/>
 ## 1.0 Introduction

 The Experience API (xAPI) is a technical specification that aims to facilitate the documentation and communication of learning experiences.
-It does so by specifiing how learning experiences should be described and an Application Programming Interface that sets out how information about these experiences should be formatted and exchanged electronically.
+It does so by specifying how learning experiences should be described and an Application Programming Interface that sets out how information about these experiences should be formatted and exchanged electronically.

 The xAPI is an initiative of the Advanced Distributed Learning (ADL), established in 1997 to standardize and modernize training and education management and delivery in the US.
-Among the many outcomes of this initiative was SCORM - the Shareable Content Object Reference Model.
-SCORM has become an internationally recongized framework that has been a major factor contributing to the economy and effectiveness of online learning around the world.
+Among the many outcomes of this initiative was SCORM - the Sharable Content Object Reference Model.
+SCORM has become an internationally recognized framework that has been a major factor contributing to the economy and effectiveness of online learning around the world.

 While SCORM has been a great success, there is a growing realization of the need to track learning experiences of individuals beyond formal, structured computer-based training.
 In assessing candidates' suitability for positions or their capability for performing various tasks, there is a need to consider a wide range of formal and informal learning experiences, both on and offline.
 That information, more often than not is scattered across a wide variety of sources.